nikolas-AI/To-Do-List-Python/README.md

-# Project Shocase: Building a To-Do List in Python
+# Project Showcase: Building a To-Do List in Python